hammerlab/idiogrammatik/DOCUMENTATION.md

 * kgram.**zoomBehavior**()

-Returns the D3 zoom behvaior.
+Returns the D3 zoom behavior.
 Useful for temporarily disabling or modifying the behavior.

 ##### Utility